GYNECOMASTIA (ENLARGED MALE BREASTS)

 The previously mentioned operative approach is sometimes modified based on the clinical findings.
 Two common variations include,

 Both local and general anesthesia have relative merits and demerits.
-We prefer local anesthesia in our practice and reserve general anesthesia for individuals who are anxious, or need skin excision.
+We prefer local anesthesia in our practice and reserve general anesthesia for individuals who are anxious or need skin excision.
 The advantages of local anesthesia for gynecomastia correction include the following,

 Is it possible to undergo secondary (repeat) surgery after a previous gynecomastia correction?